 Divorce Attorney in Ansonia, Milford, Orange, Stratford, Seymour, Oxford, Woodbridge, Bethany, Woodbury, Southbury, Waterbury, Shelton, Bridgeport, Fairfield, Trumbull, Monroe, New Haven, Hamden, North Haven, North Branford, Branford, Westport, Wilton, Weston, Easton, Norwalk, Darien, New Canaan, Stamford, Greenwich.

-The 2010 U.S. Census put Fairfield County, Connecticut at number eight in the nation in terms of weekly income.
-Stamford, Norwalk, Danbury, Shelton, Bridgeport, and Westport are some of the most desirable communities in the nation, with amenities including some of the nation’s best public and private schools.
+The 2010 U.S. Census placed Fairfield County, Connecticut at number eight in the nation in terms of weekly income.
+Stamford, Norwalk, Danbury, Shelton, Milford, Bridgeport, and Westport are some of the most desirable communities in the nation, with amenities including some of the nation’s best public and private schools.

-Even in the most economically advantaged communities, things can breakdown within a family.
-If you are considering divorce in Fairfield County or New Haven County, Connecticut, chances are you have a lot to lose.
-Leaving a spouse is a momentous decision that impacts not only you, but also your family and friends, and especially your children.
+Yet even in the most economically advantaged communities, marriages can break down resulting in divorce.
+If you are considering divorce in upper Fairfield County or New Haven County, Connecticut, chances are you have a lot to lose.
+Choosing to leave your spouse is a decision that impacts you, your family and friends, and especially your children.
 Divorce is one of the most emotionally and financially difficult experiences a person can endure in their lifetime.
-Whether the incompatibilities that led to the decision to dissolve a marriage are emotional, physical, financial or imagined, the concern of “going it alone” is often daunting at this vulnerable time.
+Whether the incompatibilities that led to the decision to dissolve a marriage are emotional, physical, financial, or other, the concern of “going it alone” is often daunting at this vulnerable time.

 Statistics show that 40% - 50% of marriages end in divorce.
-Divorces generally take two tracks – 1) is settlement - to resolve all matters regarding child custody and visitation and to memorialize same in a parenting plan, as well as to resolve all financial matters and memorialize same in a separation agreement, which become incorporated into a divorce decree; and 2) if settlement is not reached by the scheduled trial dates, then a Judge will decide all matters regarding your children and your finances for you.
+Divorces generally take two tracks – 1) is reaching a negotiated settlement to resolve all matters regarding child custody and visitation (memorializing same in a parenting plan), as well as to resolve all financial matters (memorializing same in a separation agreement), both which become incorporated into a divorce decree; and/or 2) if settlement is not reached by the scheduled trial dates, then a Judge will decide all matters regarding your children and your finances for you.

 Shelton-based attorney Carmina (Tessitore) Hirsch is one of Connecticut’s top family and divorce lawyers.
 She is recognized by her peers and clients in the complex areas of divorce and family law.
-She is a featured author in A Practical Guide to Divorce in Connecticut (updated edition to be released in 2018) and has been published in Connecticut Lawyer Magazine.
-Carmina has helped Connecticut residents come to terms with one of life’s most difficult challenges.
+She is a featured author in A Practical Guide to Divorce in Connecticut (updated edition released in 2018) and has been published in Connecticut Lawyer Magazine.
+Carmina has helped scores of Connecticut residents navigate one of life’s most difficult challenges.

 Your choice of a divorce attorney is an important one.
 Carmina’s compelling style in the courtroom makes her a fierce advocate for her clients, but she is equally effective in pursuing her clients’ interests in negotiating a settlement.